 Twitter’s search function is, admittedly, imperfect.
 Luckily, there are plenty of external tools ready to help you out.
-Collier recommends ManageFlitter for searching bios to find interesting people and Topsy for finding influencers in a certain subject matter.
+Collier recommends ManageFlitter for searching bios to find interesting people.
 Learn more about how she uses them here.

 35. Use Keywords in Your Bio

 Recruiters sometimes use these same search tools on social media, so make it easier for them to find you for potential jobs by putting keywords related to your industry in your bio!
 If nothing else, it will help people more quickly understand you when they stumble across you or want to learn more after you reply to one of their tweets.

 In case you have no idea what we’re talking about, Twitter chats are online conversations, usually taking place around the same time every week, and centered around a hashtag—and they’re a great way to really build your network (and followers) on Twitter!
 Writer Liz Furl explains, “Through hashtag chats, you gain access to leaders in your field, learn things you wouldn’t have otherwise, and are given a platform to promote yourself and your endeavors.
 By participating, you’ll be rewarded with insider knowledge, as well as the chance to network with other people who share your interests or business ventures.”
 Check out her article to learn more on how they work and how to get involved.